Hickory Grove, Adams County, Illinois

+History

 Edge city status

 Originally Hickory Grove was left untouched by the urban sprawl of Quincy, but in the early 1990s Illinois Route 336 was upgraded to Interstate Highway standards as Interstate 172.

 In 2004, construction began on the Prairie Crossing Shopping Complex (now known as Prairie Trail) which once completed more traffic would head towards their way.
 Quincy annexed Hickory Grove later that year.

 Prairie Trail

 Prairie Trail is a new shopping complex built as the first commercial zone of Quincy east of Interstate 172.
 63rd street serves the lots eastern border, an exit ramp as the western border and Illinois Route 104 (Broadway) as its northern border.
 Much of the complex opened in 2005.
 Initial tenants included: Lowe's, Kohl's, Old Navy, T.J.
 Maxx, MC Sports, Great Clips salon, Shoe Carnival, Buffalo Wild Wings, and Best Buy.

 Mill Creek Confusion

 Sometimes Hickory Grove is referred to as the Mill Creek township, because Mill Creek travels through the city.
 This is also because "Mill Creek" is the name on the two water towers in the town.
 However, a Mill Creek, Illinois exists elsewhere in the state.